 - salt and pepper to taste

 - Shred the cheese and bring it to room temperature.
-Toss in the corn starch (or flour) and set aside.
+Toss in the ¼ flour making sure it is well coated and set aside.

 - Slowly add the beer while stirring to incorporate.

-- Gradually add the corn starch (or flour) coated cheese, stirring gently and slowly with a whisk or fork until all the cheese is incorporated.
+- Gradually, in small portions, add the corn starch (or flour) coated cheese, stirring gently and slowly with a whisk or fork until all the cheese is incorporated.

 - Taste and season with salt and pepper as needed.
 Serve immediately.